Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In one matchup against the Saints, Darnold recorded 305 passing yards, 157.5 yards higher than his over/under for Sunday.
+- In one matchup against the Saints, Darnold threw for 305 passing yards, 119.5 yards higher than his over/under in Sunday's game.

-- Darnold threw multiple touchdown passes in that game against the Saints.
+- Darnold threw multiple touchdown passes in that outing against the Saints.

-- The Saints have the NFL's 17th-ranked pass defense this season, allowing 252.2 yards per game through the air.
+- This week Darnold will face the NFL's 17th-ranked pass defense (252.2 yards allowed per game).

-- With 19 passing TDs conceded this year, the Saints defense is ranked fourth in the league.
+- The Saints have allowed 19 touchdowns through the air (1.3 per game).
+They are fourth in the league in that category.

 Recent Performances

-- In last week's matchup with the Buccaneers, Darnold completed 46.9% of his pass attempts for 190 yards.
+- In last week's matchup with the Buccaneers, Darnold completed 46.9% of his passes for 190 yards.

 - He tacked on one carry for 11 yards, averaging 11 yards per carry.

-- Darnold has thrown for 190 yards (63.3 ypg), completing 46.9% of his passes and collecting zero touchdown passes and zero interceptions over his last three games.
+- In his last three outings, Darnold has thrown for 190 yards (63.3 per game) while completing 15 of 32 passes (46.9%), with zero touchdowns and zero interceptions.

 Darnold's Carolina Teammates